-Protectors for work and sportswear is mostly bulky and uncomfortable.
+Protectors for work and sportswear are mostly bulky and uncomfortable.
 On the one hand, you can order some protectors in different sizes.
 But normally they are only available one-sized.
 Which means that very often people rather refrain from wearing them.
 The consequences might be injuries.

 To give an incentive to wear those protectors regularly the Research Institute for Textiles and Clothing at the Niederrhein University of Applied Sciences has now developed comfortable, functional and visually attractive elements.
 They are connected directly with the piece of garment.
 They can be adapted to the size and form of its wearer as well as to a special purpose of use by choosing the material accordingly.
 The digital process chain starts with a body scan which ensures a perfect fit.
 Some basic models had been developed as well so that efficient product development and resource-friendly production is guaranteed.